-The Global Monitoring Database (GMD) harmonization has benefited from many World Bank Group (WBG) colleagues feedback.
+The Global Monitoring Database (GMD) harmonization has benefited from feedback from many World Bank Group (WBG) colleagues.

-The guidelines developed by GMD project in the Poverty Global Practice team address important knowledge gaps in harmonization and comparability of survey indicators measuring inequality, poverty and living conditions on a global scale.
+The GMD project guidelines developed by the Data for Goals (D4G) team in the Poverty Global Practice address important knowledge gaps in harmonization and comparability of survey indicators measuring inequality, poverty, and living conditions on a global scale.

-Data for Goals (D4G) task Team leaders are appreciative to all the contributions that have involved since the inception in 2004.
+The D4G Task Team Leaders are appreciative for all the contributions since the inception in 2004.

 Table of Contents